-Balancing relationships, work, health, spirituality, and a sense of wholeness in recovery can be challenging.
-With guidance from a supportive network of peers, clinicians, and medical providers, a “healthy” work-life balance in recovery is possible.
-I encourage clients in early recovery to break up their day into manageable pieces.
-It is important to remind ourselves that we do not need to get everything accomplished all at once.
+Balancing your physical and mental health with a job can be challenging, especially if you are someone new to addiction recovery.
+Working in recovery doesn’t have to be overwhelming.
+By practicing mindfulness and receiving guidance from a supportive network of peers and mental health professionals, achieving a “healthy” work-life balance in recovery is possible.
+Start off slow by breaking up your day into manageable pieces.
+It is important to remind yourself that you do not need to get everything accomplished all at once.

 Set an Intention

 The foundation of a healthy work-life balance begins with an intention you set for yourself at the beginning of the day.
 This may include meditating for ten minutes before the chaos of your day begins.
 An intention could include a positive affirmation such as “I can do this!”
 “I am strong,” or “I am capable.”
 In addition to providing yourself with a mantra, grounding yourself with reminders to take things “one day at a time” may also be helpful before a hectic work day.
 If even that feels too overwhelming, adjust the mantra to “one hour at a time.”

 Be kind to yourself each day.
 Some workdays may feel more strenuous than others.
 It’s crucial to honor the messages your mind and body are giving you each workday.
 If you need a five-minute break to stretch or deep breathe, take it!
 Be honest with yourself when asking your mind, body, and soul, “What do I need today in order to be productive?”
 The answer may be different each day, and that is perfectly okay.
 Being in early recovery involves self-compassion and kindness, so don’t forget to end each work day with a message of inner strength and compassion for yourself.